Understanding License Keys

 4 – System date changed.

-These error codes may be added together to denote more than one problem: for example, an error code of C006 would indicate a corrupt registry, as well as a system date change: (2 + 4). |
+Note: Error codes are added together to denote more than one problem: for example, an error code of C006 indicates a corrupt registry, as well as a system date change: (2 + 4).